-While the thought of filing a lawsuit is rarely at the forefront of anyone’s mind in the aftermath of such a loss, it is important to think about the future.
-Any loss of support from a deceased family member, both financial and otherwise, usually has a long-term impact on the family.
-A wrongful death claim may be necessary to prevent further hardship in the future.
+The death of a loved one is never easy, but it can be especially painful if it was preventable.
+While the thought of filing a lawsuit is rarely at the forefront of anyone’s mind in the aftermath of such a loss, it is important to protect the family’s claim and prevent further harm caused by the loss of support from a deceased family member, both financial and emotional.

 Criminal vs. Civil Wrongful Death Cases

 Someone can be held both criminally liable and civilly liable for causing another’s death.
 For example, a person who was driving recklessly and caused an accident that resulted in a death might be charged and convicted of vehicular homicide.
-The district attorney would decide whether to bring the charges in criminal court and the potential punishment could include prison time.
+The district attorney decides whether to bring the charges in criminal court and the potential punishment may include prison time.

-Family members of the person killed by the driver can also file a claim seeking full and fair monetary compensation for the loss of their loved one’s life.
+Family members of the person who was killed may file a claim against the negligent driver seeking financial compensation for the loss of support of their loved one.
 The family members cannot use a civil claim to punish the person responsible with jail time.
-A wrongful death settlement for a certain amount of money is the only remedy available.